Charles Malik: Birth and education

-Born in Btourram, Ottoman Empire, Malik was the son of Dr. Habib Malik and Dr. Zarifa Karam.
-Malik was the great-nephew of the renowned author Farah Antun.
+Born in Btourram, Ottoman Vilayet of Beirut (present-day Lebanon), Malik was the son of Dr. Habib Malik and Dr. Zarifa Karam.
+Malik was the great-nephew of the author Farah Antun.
 Malik was educated at the American Mission School for Boys, now Tripoli Evangelical School for Girls and Boys in Tripoli and the American University of Beirut, where he graduated with a degree in mathematics and physics.
 He moved on to Cairo in 1929, where he developed an interest in philosophy, which he proceeded to study at Harvard (under Alfred North Whitehead) and in Freiburg, Germany under Martin Heidegger in 1932.
 His stay in Germany, however, was short-lived.
 He found the policies of the Nazis unfavorable, and left soon after they came to power in 1933.
 In 1937, he received his Ph.D. in philosophy (based on metaphysics in the philosophies of Whitehead and Heidegger) from Harvard University.
 He taught there as well as at other universities in the United States.
-After returning to Lebanon, Malik founded the Philosophy Department at the American University of Beirut, as well as a cultural studies program (the 'civilization sequence program', now 'Civilization Studies Program').
+After returning to Lebanon, Malik founded the Philosophy Department at the American University of Beirut, as well as a cultural studies program (the 'civilization sequence program', now 'Critical Humanities for the Liberal Arts Program').
 He remained in this capacity until 1945 when he was appointed to be the Lebanese Ambassador to the United States and the United Nations.

 In the United Nations

 Malik represented Lebanon at the San Francisco conference at which the United Nations was founded.
-He served as a rapporteur for the Commission on Human Rights in 1947 and 1948, when he became President of the Economic and Social Council.
-The same year, he became one of the eight representatives that drafted the Universal Declaration of Human Rights.
-He competed with Vice-Chairman P.C.
-Chang over the intellectual foundations of the declaration, but later conceded to Chang's point of freedom of religion and singled his rival out without mentioning the others, which included chair Eleanor Roosevelt, during his closing and thanking speech.
+He served as a rapporteur for the Commission on Human Rights in 1947 and 1948, when he became president of the Economic and Social Council.
+The same year, he became one of the eight representatives who drafted the Universal Declaration of Human Rights, setting out the need for an article on the right or popular entitlement to "a social and international order in which the rights and freedoms set forth in this Declaration can be fully realised", which became Article 28.
+He took issue with vice-chairman P.C.
+Chang over the intellectual foundations of the declaration, but later conceded to Chang's point on freedom of religion and singled his rival out, without mentioning the others, which included chair Eleanor Roosevelt, during his closing and thanking speech.
 He succeeded Roosevelt as the Human Rights Commission's Chair.

 He remained as ambassador to the US and UN until 1955.
 He was an outspoken participant in debates in the United Nations General Assembly and often criticized the Soviet Union.
 After a three-year absence, he returned in 1958 to preside over the thirteenth session of the United Nations General Assembly.